Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-where, for $k=0$ we put formally $R_{-3}(\frac12)\equiv-\left(\frac23\right)^2$, polynomials $R_{3(k-1)}(A_0)$ are defined in Equation~\eqref{eq:Ak-gen}, and $\Gamma(\cdot)$ is the Euler Gamma-function. \end{proposition} \begin{proof} For the case $k=0$ the sequence $A_0[n]$ represents the Fuss-Catalan numbers (see Remark~\ref{rem:sequences-Ak}).
-Therefore asymptotics for this sequence is easy to establish by applying the Stirling formula to Explicit Expression~\eqref{eq:Fuss-Catalan}.\\ The case $k\geq1$ is more deliberate.
-Using Equation~\eqref{eq:A0} one proves the following estimate,
+where, for $k=0$ we put formally $R_{-3}\left(\frac12\right)\equiv-\left(\frac23\right)^2$, polynomials $R_{3(k-1)}(A_0)$ are defined in equation~\eqref{eq:Ak-gen}, and $\Gamma(\cdot)$ is the Euler Gamma-function. \end{Proposition} \begin{proof}For the case $k=0$ the sequence $A_0[n]$ represents the Fuss--Catalan numbers (see Remark~\ref{rem:sequences-Ak}).
+Therefore asymptotics for this sequence is easy to establish by applying the Stirling formula to the explicit expression~\eqref{eq:Fuss-Catalan}.